 You can use frozen corn if you are making this corn chowder recipe in the middle of winter or you can shuck some fresh corn if you are making it in August or September.
 This black bean corn chowder is also a great way to use up an ear or two of leftover grilled corn.

-Black bean corn chowder is the perfect fall soup.
-If you're looking for an easy corn chowder recipe with bacon, this is the one!
-Great use for fresh corn or leftover corn cobs.
+This black bean corn chowder recipe is perfect for cold weather.
+If you're looking for an easy soup or chowder recipe with bacon, this is the one!
+Also, it is a great way to use up leftover corn cobs.

 - 3/4 cup diced bacon